100 Point Exercise by Play Positive (Adapted)

 When everyone is finished, feel free to share without criticizing.
 You might be surprised at the similarities and differences.

 - Learn to deal with defeat: 5

 - Have Fun: 20

 - Earn a college scholarship

-From personal experiences I’ve implemented this exercise for athletes and parent between the ages of Under 9s – Under 12’s.
-The feedback I’ve received is amazing and extremely positive, when you try it and reflective upon scores, you’ll truly understand it’s impact.
+From personal experiences, I’ve implemented this exercise for athletes and parents between the ages of Under 9s – Under 12’s.
+The feedback I’ve received is amazing and extremely positive, when you try it and reflect upon scores, you’ll truly understand its impacts.